majed-baserinia/agriBank/packages/prettier-config/README.md

 # Prettier

-Our shared prettier config that each app should apply.
+agribank shared prettier config that each app should apply.
 Not using this config might result in CI/CD errors.

 # Example